SaeedYasin/agames/README.md

 # agames :video_game:

 Arduino Games using OOP C/C++

 Hardware:
 Arduino nano with 0.96 inch OLED display along with small joystick.
 ![alt text](https://github.com/SaeedYasin/agames/blob/master/SnakeGame.gif?raw=true)

+Use the command, `ls /dev/* | grep cu.usb` to detect the port for arduino programming.

 ## Snake Game :snake:

 Control direction of snake using joystick and eat eggs.
 If only life could be that simple. :satisfied:

+## Snake Game

+Control direction of snake using joystick and eat eggs.
+If only life could be that simple. :D

 Watch youtube video of sample game play below.